guychouk/dotfiles/README.md

 ### Universal Ctags

 My [ctags](https://github.com/universal-ctags/ctags) configuration includes some directories to exclude by default and some better TypeScript regex definitions.
-I dislike language servers, so I mostly get by on `ctags -R .` and use the generated tags to navigate or autocomplete from vim.
+I'm not fond of language servers, so I mostly get by on `ctags -R .` and use the generated tags to navigate or autocomplete from vim.

 If there are local changes I want to make in the way the tags are generated, I can create a `.gutctags` file in the root of the project with specific rules to extract tags, and it's all thanks to the excellent [vim-gutentags](https://github.com/ludovicchabant/vim-gutentags) plugin.
 Here's an example of such a file to parse YAML OpenAPI files and generate tags for each operation: